chrisred/posh-localmachine/README.md

 In a Domain remote connections using **domain accounts** are not subject to UAC token filtering and [Remote UAC](https://msdn.microsoft.com/en-us/library/windows/desktop/aa826699%28v=vs.85%29.aspx) is therefore not enforced.

-For **both** Workgroup and Domain (check this!) joined machines the Remote Registry service must be started and the Windows Firewall rule groups below must be enabled, most simply using the "Allow and app or feature through Windows Firewall" wizard.
+For **both** Workgroup and Domain joined clients the `Remote Registry` service must be started and the Windows Firewall rule groups below must be enabled, most simply using the "Allow and app or feature through Windows Firewall" wizard.

 1. Windows Management Instrumentation (WMI)
 2. Remote Event Log Management

+Servers may have some or all of these enabled by default.

 ## Changelog
     1.2
+    Add Set-PowerStandbyOptions Set-RemoteDesktopOptions Import-RegistryHive Remove-RegistryHive cmdlets

     1.1
     Fix PowerShell 2.0 compatibility in the module manifest Fix errors when Get-LocalGroup and Get-LocalGroupMember returned domain objects under a local user context